Supersingular Isogeny Oblivious Transfer (SIOT): Introduction

 \section{Introduction}

-Most, if not all, of cryptography can be based on the notion of \emph{Oblivious Transfer} (OT), under the assumption that an efficient such scheme is available.
-Efficient OT protocols are known in a \textit{quantum}-susceptible scenario~\cite{cho:orl}\footnote{Not long ago, there was a supposed attack against scheme from \cite{cho:orl}.
-However, a technical analysis by Claudio Orlandi seems to have not validated such attack.
-This analysis can be found in \url{http://eprint.iacr.org/forum/read.php?18,962}.}, where the underlying security assumption is the hardness of computing discrete logarithms or factoring integers.
+The first notion of Oblivious Transfer (OT) was proposed in~\cite{rabin:1981}.
+Most, if not all, of cryptography protocols can be based on the notion of OT, under the assumption that an efficient OT scheme is available.

+Efficient OT protocols are known in a \textit{quantum}-susceptible scenario~\cite{cho:orl}, where the underlying security assumption is the hardness of computing discrete logarithms or factoring integers.

 Additionally, many papers have introduced OT in the context of \textit{quantum} cryptography~\cite{ben:bra:cre,cre:kil,dam:sal,may:sal,may,unr,yao}, where the legitimate users manipulate quantum states.
 The \emph{post-quantum} OT research has gradually increased over time.
-Thus, one of the other examples that could be cited is the work done by Kazmi~\cite{kazmi}.
+Thus, some examples could be cited, such as the work done by~\cite{kazmi} and~\cite{vanessa:2019}.

-In general, in an OT protocol, the sender wants to transfer one of possibly many pieces of information to a receiver, giving the receiver the choice of which information is transferred while remaining oblivious as to what information has been transferred.
-For instance, a sender sends two messages, say $m_{a}$ and $m_{b}$, and the receiver chooses only one of them (for instance, the receiver chooses $m_{a}$).
+In general, in an $\binom{2}{1}$-OT protocol, a sender sends two messages, say $m_{a}$ and $m_{b}$, and the receiver chooses only one of them (for example, the receiver chooses $m_{a}$).
 At the end of the protocol, the sender does not know which of the messages was chosen, and also the receiver learns nothing about the other message (in this case, $m_b$).

-Most actual OT proposals use a hybrid protocol similar to hybrid encryption in the public-key cryptography setting, in that a public-key cryptosystem, in practice, is needed only to bootstrap the initial transmission of a small piece of data.
+\textbf{Our contribuition}.
+According to~\cite{yl}, OT is one of the most important structures in cryptography for the construction of secure protocols.
+In terms of application, these types of protocols can be used in electronic auctions processes or even in contract signatures~\cite{gold} or electronic money transaction schemes~\cite{barak:2007}.
+In this work, our main objective was the implementation of $\binom{2}{1}$-SIOT protocol using the SIDH primitives from~\cite{feo:jao} for the purpose of providing privacy between sender and receiver, at the same time, providing a resistance against the imminent advent of the \emph{quantum} computation.